 How to Become an Air Traffic Controller

-An overview of the air traffic control application and hiring process in the U.S.
+An overview of the air traffic control hiring process in the United States

 If you've found this page, you're on a promising path.
 Air traffic control is a very unique and rewarding career.
 It is relatively unknown but highly sought after due to excellent pay, benefits, and job security.
 However, getting hired is not quite as simple as submitting your résumé.
 This page will help explain the hiring process and guide you through the first steps.